 Exciting updates have taken place at hotels around town!
 Check-in and find out what's new.

-Casa Laguna Inn and Spa redesigned the guest rooms and lobby, partnering with famed celebrity designer Martyn Lawrence Bullard whilst honoring the historic nature of this property.
+Casa Laguna Hotel & Spa, the 23-room luxury boutique hotel, redesigned their guest rooms and lobby, partnering with famed celebrity designer Martyn Lawrence Bullard whilst honoring the historic nature of this property.
 Each furnishing is bespoke for the property from their signature MLB drapery to the hand painted imported French tile throughout the guest room bathrooms and lobby.
-The project was completed in March 2016, and is positioned as a 23-room luxury boutique hotel, debuting under the new name, Casa Laguna Hotel and Spa.
+Casa Laguna is a recipient of the 2017 Reader's Choice Award by Conde Nast Traveler.

 For a complete list of Laguna Beach hotels, please visit www.visitlagunabeach.com/hotels.